yangzhou0/photoApp/readme.md

  + Updating photo function can be found by clicking into each individual photo
  + User can delete each photo by hitting the delete button

-2. __New__: Flash message is used to display notification when delete a photo or update a photo
+2. ___New___: Flash message is used to display notification when delete a photo or update a photo

-3. Validation is applied to photo uploading and editing forms
+3. Validation is applied to photo uploading, editing forms and login form

-4. AppRoutingModule is used to navigate between components. __New__: nested routes are used under ```photosComponent```
+4. AppRoutingModule is used to navigate between components. ___New___: nested routes are used under ```photosComponent```

 5. Utilize HttpClient in PhotoService to interact with data on MongoDB using REST APIs

-6. __New__: A login page is applied and Angular responds accordingly based on if user is logged in or not
+6. ___New___: A login page is applied and Angular responds accordingly based on if user is logged in or not